-The Language Arts Curriculum is literature-based with an emphasis on vocabulary development and application.
-Our program is enhanced by additional projects using grade appropriate novels.
+The Language Arts Curriculum is literature-based with an emphasis on vocabulary development and application as well as comprehension.
+Our program is enhanced by additional projects using grade-appropriate novels.
 Each grade level reads to analyze and interpret appropriate literature.
 They describe and connect the essential ideas, arguments and perspectives of the text by using their knowledge of text structure, organization and purpose.
 As they read and discuss the various selections, the students learn lessons about life and gain exposure to many different cultures and customs.

 Middle school students write narrative (story), expository (informational), persuasive, and descriptive texts.
 They are introduced to biographical and autobiographical narratives.
 Poetry and research papers are incorporated in the writing curriculum.
 Students are taught to deliver focused, coherent presentations that convey ideas clearly and concisely.
 Reading and writing skills are strengthened by use of technology.

 The Archdiocese of Washington’s Academic Standards for social studies are organized around 5 content areas that include the study of the History, Civics and Government, Geography, Economics, and the Individuals, Society and Culture of various regions throughout the world.
-Students in Grade 6 focus on the study of Europe, North and South America to include the regions of Central America and the Caribbean Islands.
-In Grade 7 students study the regions and nations of Africa, Southwest and Central Asia, South Asia, Southeast Asia, East Asia and the Southwest Pacific.
-Students in Grade 8 concentrate on the United States and study the early history, Revolution and founding era, the principles of the United States and Maryland constitutions and other important founding documents and apply them to political and civic life.
-Students also study the development of the nation, social reform movements, westward expansion, the Civil war, and Reconstruction.
+Students in Grade 6 focus on the Ancient World.
+In Grade 7 students study the Medieval World.
+Students in Grade 8 concentrate on the United States in modern times.
+All middle school grades use TCI's History Alive! series.

 Our Specials classes are designed to enrich our students’ learning environment.
 This is achieved through cooperation between all teachers that work with our Middle School students.
 Special projects, performances, and holiday tributes are coordinated with the overarching goal of providing our students with opportunities to experience differentiated instruction.